An RV can be a great way to travel, especially if you love escaping to remote locations that require road trips and many rest stops.

 It has an auto shutoff system which will trigger an LED switch to notify you when the unit needs to be emptied.
 It's super lightweight and is suited for RVs.

-- LOWERS HUMIDITY: Perfect for high humidity in your home, kitchen, bathroom, bedroom, caravan, garage, closet.
+- Lowers Humidity: Perfect for high humidity in your home, kitchen, bathroom, bedroom, RV, trailer, garage, closet, cabinet.
 Like all mini dehumidifiers, optimal operating temperature is 59-86°F. It will not work below 41°F.

 3. Best Small Dehumidifier - HomeLabs Mini